 Tidy up the edges to make sure the wrapping is neat, and you're ready to delight a loved one with your elegantly presented gift.

 If your present is larger, or an awkward shape, Corner to Corner might not cut it – that's where the Fold-Over method comes in.
 It's a bit more involved, but still surprisingly simple, and incredibly effective.
-This works with both square and rectangular wraps.
+This works with both fabric wraps, but for bigger present, go for the larger 630mm x 630mm.

 As with the Corner to Corner approach, lay your cloth flat with the printed side down.
 This time, though, place your gift against the corner closest to you, with its longest side facing you.